- The Burning Sun Scandal

 August 12th, 2021

-A military court jailed Seungri for 3 years for arranging sex services and other charges.
+A military court jailed Seungri for three years for arranging sex services and other charges.
 He was found guilty of all nine counts against him.
 He was convicted of arranging sex services for potential investors and being involved in illicit foreign exchange transactions.
 In addition, Seungri was ordered to pay $1 million in restitution.

 Park Yoo-Chun Assault/Drug Allegations